shashank-cr07/PC-Builder/README.md

 # PC-Builder

 - install pymysql,csv,python-dotenv libraries
+- pip install cryptography also as MySQL connection needs this
 - enter your details in the .env file
 - run the 'csv_to_sql.py' file to obtain all tables on MySQL